 While some homeowners may be comfortable handling mice removal on their own, others are not.
-A mice exterminator costs an average of $357, with a cost range between $172 and $543, making it an affordable expense for many homeowners.
+A mice exterminator costs an average of $377, with a cost range of $176 to $579, making it an affordable expense for many homeowners.

 Factors in Calculating Mice Exterminator Cost

-While the mechanics of mice extermination are fairly straightforward, the steps involved determine the overall cost.
 No infestation is exactly the same as the next, and different home situations can affect the complexity—and expense—of the extermination.
 For this reason, answering the question “How much does an exterminator cost for mice?” may be more complex than it would seem.
-Taking the following factors into consideration while budgeting can prevent the total cost of the mouse exterminator or rat exterminator from being an unpleasant surprise.
+Taking the following factors into consideration while budgeting can help customers prevent the total cost of the mouse exterminator or rat exterminator from being an unpleasant surprise.

 Inspections determine the location and severity of the infestation and the need for any repair services.
 In many cases, extermination companies will offer a free inspection and consultation so that they can provide a plan and an estimate.
 Some companies do charge an inspection fee but will waive the fee if the customer hires them to provide services.
 When they’re not free or waived, inspections cost in the neighborhood of $100 to $250, depending on the size of the home.

-It is very, very rare to have only one mouse living in a home, so if a resident is aware of one, chances are there are at least several more.
-And if there seem to be many, the problem may be quite large.
-The size of the infestation affects the cost because it will determine which methods of extermination will be most effective and how many follow-up visits after the initial visit will be necessary.
+Many homeowners rightly wonder, “If I see one mouse, how many do I have?”
+Unfortunately, if a resident is aware of one, chances are there are at least several more.
+The size of the infestation will determine which methods of extermination will be most effective and how many follow-up visits after the initial visit will be necessary.
 After all, even the best mouse traps cannot eliminate an advanced infestation.
-Removing a small infestation can cost as little as $200 to $400, while a large problem can cost between $330 and $600.
+Removing a small infestation can cost as little as $200 to $400, while a large problem can cost between $330 and $600 to remedy.

 Extermination plans are commensurate with the amount of space that requires treatment.
 A larger area equals more removal tools, more setup time, more repair of potential entry points, and more follow-up.
 For reference, customers can expect to pay about $200 to $400 more for mice extermination in a 1,000- to 2,000-square-foot space.
 A 3,000- to 4,000-square-foot area may cost as much as $1,000.

 Mice can be trapped alive and relocated; trapped, killed, and removed; or killed via other methods and removed.
 Trapping is the least expensive method of removal.
 The cost of live removal varies based on the type of property and extent of the infestation.
 Relocating the trapped mice is the primary expense with this method.
 Fumigation is the most expensive option, as charges are assessed by square foot and require significant cleanup after the process is complete.

-Some areas simply have more mice than others, or they have seasonal changes that drive the mice indoors.
-In other cases, the terrain lends itself to a large rodent population.
 The size of the rodent population in an area affects the number of exterminators, which can mean a higher charge due to fewer professionals in the area.
 For example, mice exterminator costs in Atlanta (where mice and rats are common) are close to $765 on average, whereas in Pittsburgh the average price is $192.
-In addition, the costs for extermination tend to be higher in cities, where licensed exterminators are in high demand and treating one unit in an apartment complex can mean trying to get access to neighboring units as part of the abatement plan.
+In addition, the costs for extermination tend to be higher in cities, where licensed exterminators are in high demand.
 Live removal in a city is particularly costly because of the distance the rodents must be transported for their relocation.

 Additional Costs and Considerations

-Once the mice or rats are out of the home, there’s still work to be done, and failing to budget for these extra costs can leave an extermination job unfinished or lead to reinfestation.
+Even after getting rid of mice, homeowners still have work to do, and failing to budget for these extra costs can leave an extermination job unfinished or lead to reinfestation.
 Not all of these costs will apply to every situation, but they’re important for residents to take into account if they’re not included in the exterminator’s base services.

 Mice may cause some damage while gaining access to the home, but once inside, they can really wreak havoc.
 Chewed drywall, gnawed electrical wires, damaged HVAC systems—the costs to repair these problems can quickly mount up.
-And if a mouse has chewed through a pipe and caused a leak, the costs can skyrocket quickly as the homeowner has to cover the costs of plumbing repair in addition to wall, ceiling, and floor repairs in addition to potential mold or mildew damage.
-The inspection provided by the extermination company should give the home’s residents a good idea of what kinds of repairs may be necessary (even if the company doesn’t do the repairs, it should be able to point out problem areas).
-If the repairs look like they’ll add up to a significant cost, it may be worth checking with homeowners insurance to see if it covers repairs for this kind of damage.
-Some policies exclude damage resulting from pest infestation, but others will cover the cost of the repairs after the deductible is met.
+And if a mouse has chewed through a pipe and caused a leak, the costs can skyrocket quickly as the homeowner has to cover the costs of plumbing repair in addition to wall, ceiling, and floor repairs as well as potential mold or mildew damage.
+The inspection provided by the extermination company should give the home’s residents a good idea of what kinds of repairs may be necessary.

-While exterminators will handle basic cleanup, including removal of traps, bait stations, and dead mice, some people can’t shake the icky feeling that comes with knowing mice have been in the home.
-As a result, many residents choose to hire a professional cleaning service to come in after the extermination is complete to give the home a thorough once-over so they can feel confident that all traces of the rodents are gone.
-While the $100 to $250 cost for this service may seem like an extravagance, it may be necessary for gaining peace of mind as well as truly sanitizing the house.
+While exterminators will handle basic cleanup, including removal of traps, bait stations, and dead mice, many residents choose to hire a professional cleaning service to come in after the extermination is complete to give the home a thorough once-over to remove all traces of the rodents.
+Hiring a cleaning service costs $100 to $250, and doing so may provide peace of mind as well as a sanitary house.

 Emergency Visit Fees